SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** I haven't done any coding doday, and quiet frankly not making any project from last 1 week.
 I think this will gonna happen max till this Sunday.

 **Link to work:** No links to show today. :(

+### Day 22: March 25, 2017

+**Today's Progress**: Finally done something but updating it next night.
+Completed second project of beta version freecodecamp.com and that is 'Build A Survey Form'.

+**Thoughts:** After completing all the challenges of Responsive Web Design of beta.freecodecamp.com I have started their second project 'Build A Survey Page'.
+I was not able to finish work till 12'o clock yesterday, but finished it just right now, that's why updating log.

+**Link to work:** You can find the work here https://codepen.io/srrohitkandpal/pen/dvjvbj